JackSzwergold/Writing/memories/Going to a Slopie Party in the 1980s.md

 The night was quiet, the block was quiet and the stoop was quiet.
 It wasn’t that bad a night, but it was boring as hell.

+“Man,” I said.
+“This stinks.”
+And it was only around 10:00pm.

+As we all sat around wondering what to do—or what we just got into—I noticed a car parked in front of the Brownstone had its passenger side window opened a little bit.

+“Check it out!”
+I said to my friends.
+And with that we went down to investigate.

+I mean, this being Park Slope or not, a car with a window slightly open in the 1980s in Brooklyn was a weird thing to see.

 ***

 *Going to a Slopie Party in the 1980s (c) Copyright by Jack Szwergold; written on April 26, 2019.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*